- 2oz butter

 Preparation & Quantity

-- Melt butter in small saucepan over a low heat.
-Stir in crushed biscuits and press evenly over the base of the tin – chill in the fridge.
+1. Melt butter in small saucepan over a low heat.
+Stir in graham crackers and press evenly over the base of the tin – chill in the fridge.

-- Whisk the cream cheese and eggs together in a large bowl until smooth, add soured cream and vanilla and whisk again until completely smooth with no lumps.
+3. Whisk the cream cheese and eggs together in a large bowl until smooth, add sour cream and vanilla and whisk again until completely smooth with no lumps.
 Stir in the melted chocolate and mix together.